omriLugasi/release-toolkit/docs/README.md

 GH_TOKEN=<YOUR_GH_TOKEN_HERE> npx release-toolkit
 ```
 Replace <YOUR_GH_TOKEN_HERE> with your GitHub token, which is required to authenticate and perform actions on your GitHub repository.

+## Next Releases
+1. Insight dashboard that will help you understand you app and publish process better.

 ## License
 The Release Toolkit is licensed under the `MIT` License.
 See the LICENSE file for more information.